 Please join us on Wednesday, February 13th for “Informational Autocrats”, a talk with Daniel Treisman, University of California, Los Angeles .
-This event is part of the Occasional Series, co-sponsored by the NYU Jordan Center for the Advanced Study of Russia and the NYU Department of Politics.
+This event is part of the Department of Politics Comparative Politics Speaker Series, co-sponsored by the NYU Jordan Center for the Advanced Study of Russia and the NYU Department of Politics.

 The model of dictatorship that dominated in the 20th century was based on fear.
 Many rulers terrorized their citizens, killing or imprisoning thousands, and deliberately publicizing their brutality to deter opposition.
 Totalitarians such as Hitler, Stalin and Mao combined repression with indoctrination into ideologies that demanded devotion to the state.
 They often isolated their countries with overt censorship and travel restrictions.
 However, in recent years a less bloody and ideological form of authoritarianism has been spreading.
 From Hugo Chávez’s Venezuela to Viktor Orbán’s Hungary, illiberal leaders have managed to concentrate power without cutting their countries off from global markets, imposing exotic social philosophies, or resorting to mass murder.
 Many have come to office in elections and preserved a democratic facade while covertly subverting political institutions.
 Rather than jailing thousands, these autocrats target opposition activists, harassing and humiliating them, accusing them of fabricated crimes, and encouraging them to emigrate.
 When they do kill, they conceal their responsibility.

 The emergence of such softer, non-ideological autocracies was unexpected.
 How do the new dictators survive without using the standard tools of 20th century authoritarians, and without the traditional legitimacy that supported historical monarchs, or even the revolutionary charisma of anti-colonial leaders?